 In this section, we demonstrate the well-known problem of unstable denotations.
-It is, Peter Mosses argued, the stumbling block for using denotational semantics in studying and defining real-life languages and their effects.
+It is the stumbling block for using denotational semantics in studying and defining real-life languages and their effects, as was first noted by John Reynolds back in 1974.
 Section 3 brings the insight from process calculi to overcome the problem.

 For concreteness, we will be using Haskell to program our definitional interpreters, although OCaml, F# or Scala, among others, would have worked as well.
 Even the readers unfamiliar with Haskell should be able, hopefully, to get the main idea, by looking at the code and drawing analogies with the standard mathematical notation.
 After all, when visiting a foreign land, we manage to survive and enjoy the trip, language and cultural barriers notwithstanding.
 Willingness to communicate goes a long way.

 and the application operator to let us apply the increment.

 In Haskell, we define the language as a data type

 expression -- twice incremented literal 2 -- looks then as

 data Expr = EInt Int | EInc | EApp Expr Expr tinc = EApp EInc (EApp EInc (EInt 2)) -- inc (inc 2)

 We now introduce denotational semantics to give meaning to

 something else.
 We take the somewhat universal domain

 the meaning, or denotation, of expressions in our language.
 It contains